beetbox/beets/docs/plugins/echonest_tempo.rst

 Configuring
 -----------

-The plugin requires an EchoNest API key in order to function.
-To do this, first `apply for an API key`_ from the EchoNest.
-Then, add the key to your :doc:`/reference/config` as the value ``apikey`` in a section called ``echonest_tempo`` like so::
+Beets includes its own Echo Nest API key, but you can `apply for your own`_ for free from the EchoNest.
+To specify your own API key, add the key to your :doc:`/reference/config` as the value ``apikey`` in a section called ``echonest_tempo`` like so::

     [echonest_tempo]